BIOCHEM 2505 - Biochemistry II (Mol Biol): Metabolism

 Learning Activities Summary

-Week 1 Cell signalling Week 2 Cell signalling Week 3 Digestion and characteristics of different tissues Week 4 Glucose traffic in the body Week 5 Obtaining energy from glucose Week 6 Obtaining energy from other foods Week 7 Carbohydrate to fat and other molecules Week 8 Other metabolic pathways and interesting molecules Week 9 Metabolic Diseases/Integration Week 10 Integration continued
+Week 1 Protein Structure and Function Week 2 Enzymes Week 3 Digestion and characteristics of different tissues Week 4 Glucose traffic in the body Week 5 Obtaining energy from glucose Week 6 Obtaining energy from other foods Week 7 Carbohydrate to fat and other molecules Week 8 Other metabolic pathways and interesting molecules Week 9 Metabolic Diseases/Integration Week 10 Integration continued

 Week 11 Lectorials